How to Write a Donation Letter for Youth Sports

 Sponsors can make a huge impact on your organization.
 They should get something in return when they commit money for your season.

-Make sure you offer clear benefits to every company that sponsors your organization.
+Make sure your sponsorship package offers clear benefits to every company that sponsors your organization.
 You can even offer tiered options tied to the size of the contribution - like Gold, Bronze, and Silver sponsorship levels.

 Some of the benefits you can offer include:

-• Announcing the name of the donor at events or games
+• Announcing the name of the donor at fundraising events or games

 • Printing the name of the donor on team t-shirts